Music Curriculum: Week One

 Why are we starting at the beginning with music when the kids all play bits and pieces of music?
 (They all have dabbled in the piano and other instruments, DD is taking flute lessons for the first time this year).
 Well, I noticed that t he kids really can’t read music and I wanted to make sure we weren’t leaving any big holes.
 For that reason we started back at the very beginning with music and music theory.
 I’m having LD sit in with us, but he actually goes over more materials than the girls do since he seems to have a better grasp on the material.

 During this first week, I made sure the kids knew Middle C, D and B. I explained the difference between treble clef and base clef.
 The kids located the notes on the piano (and pretended to play the notes on the piano with their right or left hands).
 They filled in the worksheet for Week 1 (seen below left and right).
-You’ll find that on page 3 of the Music Curriculum pdf.
+You’ll find that in the Music Curriculum Overview PDF .
 I was amazed at all their questions… They asked what the “squiggly thing” was (quarter rest)… and things like that.
 I’m so glad we’ve started right back at the beginning since I assumed they would already know things like that!

 By the way, there is a space in the middle of those pages for the kids to take notes.
 I was going to have the kids draw pictures of a quarter note, half note, dotted-half note, whole note and the rests, but we didn’t get to that last week.
 You might want to have your kids draw those in that space, though.
 Just mentioning that since you might not be able to read my mind to know what I was going to use that space for on the worksheet! 🙂

-We clapped out and spoke the rhythms with the rhythm cards from Layton Music:
+We clapped out and spoke the rhythms with the rhythm cards.

 Our last activity was to use the dime on the staff page.
 First they practiced just with a coin.
 Then they used coins and a toothpick to practice how to make a quarter note (whether the stem goes up or down and which side the stem extends from).